JagandeepBrar/telegram-plex-bot/docs/README.md

 ## Installation

-I wrote a quick installation guide on my blog, [available here](https://www.jdot.io/blog/plex-assistant-guide/)!
+I wrote a quick installation guide on my blog, [available here](https://www.jagandeepbrar.io/blog/plex-assistant-guide/)!
 Windows installation should also be possible with small deviations from the guide.

-## To-Do List

-### Critical

-- Comment code

-### Planned

-- ~~Sonarr/Radarr notifications~~
-- Sonarr/Radarr calendars
-- Connect to Ombi for automatic notifications
-- Add new shows/movies to Sonarr/Radarr

-### Potential

-- SABnzbd/NZBget implementations

 ## Implemented Commands